BC-1616/Cook-and-Compile/capstone/server/README.md

 This will run in the background as a server-side application.
 To start the daemon for data retention, run `npm run deploy`

+To kill, look up the process ID of `start-server` and write `kill PID`

 ## Dependencies
 GO Version 1.24.1